bobleesj/structure-analyzer-featurizer/doc/source/index.rst

 Contributors
 ============

-- Anton Oliynyk - CUNY Hunger College
+- Anton Oliynyk - CUNY Hunter College
 - Arnab Dutta - IIT Kharagpur
 - Nikhil Kumar Barua - University of Waterloo
 - Nishant Yadav - IIT Kharagpur
 - Sangjoon Bob Lee - Columbia University
 - Siddha Sankalpa Sethi - IIT Kharagpur

 Acknowledgements
 ================

-`scikit-package <https://scikit-package.github.io/scikit-package/>`_ is used to accelerate maintaining and developng this Python package. `cifkit <https://bobleesj.github.io/cifkit/>`_ is used to determine the coordination number and environment of each crystallographic site from each ``.cif`` file.
+`scikit-package <https://scikit-package.github.io/scikit-package/>`_ is used to accelerate maintaining and developing this Python package. `cifkit <https://bobleesj.github.io/cifkit/>`_ is used to determine the coordination number and environment of each crystallographic site from each ``.cif`` file.

 .. toctree::
    :maxdepth: 2